Police Officer Eligibility | Join Us2024-10-09T15:44:04+01:00

 The College of Policing advise us to look for inappropriate comments, behaviour and views on publicly available social media accounts to ensure the applicant’s online behaviour is compatible with the Code of Ethics and Standards of Professional Behaviour.
 We therefore conduct social media checks on all applicants and consider every social media account, such as Facebook, Instagram, Twitter, Tik Tok, YouTube etc.

-Where relevant information is not declared at the vetting stage, the presumption is that the applicant’s honesty and integrity are in question.
-This may lead to you being refused clearance.
 Many people claim they were told by the police officer that dealt with them that there would not be a record of the event.
 You should presume that everything is recorded and failure to mention it will have an adverse effect on your application.
-If you declare something which is not relevant, the Force Vetting Unit will discount it.

 Frequently asked questions about our vetting process

-What are the most common mistakes when completing vetting applications and how can these be avoided?2023-08-25T11:07:08+01:00
+What are the most common mistakes when completing vetting applications and how can these be avoided?2024-07-03T12:59:36+01:00

 • Missing information – take your time and carefully read through the questions and any available guidance.

 • Always be honest – if you’re asking yourself whether you need to declare something on your vetting form, include it.
+The vetting unit will discount any information that is not required.

-• If you can’t remember or provide specific details.
-Include a rationale detailing why.
+• If you can’t remember or provide specific details include a rationale detailing why.

 • Provide your full address history (including any student accommodation).